-- Q. I am not a homeowner but I rent a mobilehome in the park from the park owners and they want to evict me without a reason.
-Is the park in violation of the Mobilehome Residency Law? - A. The Mobilehome Residency Law's (MRL) protections only apply to homeowners who own their own homes and rent their spaces, not to tenants who rent park- or management-owned mobilehomes.
-Certain sections of the MRL do apply specifically to both homeowners and "residents" (Civil Code Sec.
-798.51) which gives both the right to meet in the park community or clubhouse during reasonable hours.
-However, the MRL's "just cause" eviction provisions do not apply to residents who rent park-owned homes.
-They would be subject to the requirements of conventional landlord-tenant law.
-In such a case, tenants living in the rental home for less than a year would be entitled to a 30-day notice of termination; those living there more than a year, a 60-day notice.
+The MRL eviction protections and procedures only apply to homeowners who own their own homes and rent their spaces, not to tenants who rent mobilehomes owned by the park, park management, or other persons.
+Certain sections of the MRL do apply specifically to both homeowners and "residents" (Civil Code §798.11).
+However, the MRL's "just cause" eviction provisions (Civil Code §798.56) do not apply to residents who rent mobilehomes owned by others.
+They would be subject to the requirements of conventional landlord-tenant law (Civil Code §1940 et seq.).
+In such a case for these tenants, where there is a notice of eviction without any reason, tenants living in the rental home for less than a year generally would be entitled to a 30-day notice of termination; those living there for a year or more, are entitled to a 60-day notice if eviction is without cause.
+(Exceptions to the 60-day requirement are in Civil Code §1946.1.)

-- Tenants living in rental homes are subject to landlord-tenant law, not the Mobilehome Residency Law. - Tenants in rental homes for less than a year are entitled to a 30-day notice of termination. - Tenants in rental homes for more than a year are entitled to a 60-day notice of termination.
+- Tenants who live in the mobilehome which they own are covered under the provisions of the MRL. - Tenants living in rental mobilehomes are subject to eviction protections and procedures in landlord-tenant law, not the MRL. - Tenants in rental homes for less than a year generally are entitled to a 30-day notice of termination if there is no cause for termination. - Tenants in rental homes for a year or more generally are entitled to a 60-day notice of termination if there is no cause for termination.